-Table 33.
+Table 43.
 Boot Settings details (continued)

-Option Description Clean all SysPrep variables and order When this option is set to None , BIOS will do nothing.
+Option Description system fails to boot, the system reboots immediately.
+This option is set to Enabled by default.
+Generic USB Boot Enables or disables the generic USB boot placeholder.
+This option is set to Disabled by default.
+Hard-disk Drive Placeholder Enables or disables the Hard-disk drive placeholder.
+This option is set to Disabled by default.
+Clean all SysPrep variables and order When this option is set to None , BIOS will do nothing.
 When set to Yes , BIOS will delete variables of SysPrep #### and SysPrepOrder this option is a onetime option, will reset to none when deleting variables.
 This setting is only available in UEFI Boot Mode .
 This option is set to None by default.
 UEFI Boot Settings Specifies the UEFI boot sequence.
-Enables or disables UEFI Boot options. i NOTE: This option controls the UEFI boot order.
+Enables or disables UEFI Boot options. (i) NOTE: This option controls the UEFI boot order.
 The first option in the list will be attempted first.

-Table 34.
+Table 44.
 UEFI Boot Settings

 Option Description UEFI Boot Sequence Enables you to change the boot device order.
-Boot Option Enable/Disable Enables you to select the enabled or disabled boot devices i NOTE: Network Settings are not supported in BIOS boot mode.
+Boot Option Enable/Disable Enables you to select the enabled or disabled boot devices